 Source and biomechanics of resistance training

-Chains and accommodating resistance: Chains and bands modify resistance throughout the range of motion, matching the strength curve by increasing load where the lifter is mechanically stronger (e.g., top of a squat or bench press).
-These are used to develop explosive strength and improve force production through sticking points.
+Chains and accommodating resistance:\u202fChains and bands change resistance across the range of motion.
+The goal is to better match the strength curve by increasing load where the lifter is mechanically stronger (e.g., near the top of a squat or bench press).
+These tools are used to develop explosive strength and improve force production through sticking points.

 Applications of biomechanics to resistance training